”To me, it is not how good I am, it is how hard I am willing to work to become the best.”

 WHO AM I?

 My name is Zećira Mušović and I am 25 years old.
 I am a professional soccer player, representing Chelsea FC.
-Since I was fiftheen years old I have had the honor to be called up to different stages of the Swedish nationalteam, starting with the youth ones where I also was the team captain.
+Since I was fifteen years old I have had the honor to be called up to different stages of the Swedish nationalteam, starting with the youth ones where I also was the team captain.
 Today I am a part of the senior team.

 I was born in Falun, grew up in Borlänge and later moved to Helsingborg with my family.
 My family has their roots in Serbia, where they were born and raised.
 My family consists of mom, dad, two sisters and one brother.
 They all fled the war in Yugoslavia and after a long flight they ended up in Sweden.
 Today I have a family that is integrated into the Swedish society in an impressive way.
 All of my sibbling have educations at university level in different areas, which shows that we are a family that does not take things and opportunities too lightly, but uses what we get in the best possible way.